 XYZ Pty Ltd engages Slater Byrne Recoveries to recover overdue invoices.
-The debtor is a company called Crown X Australia Pty Limited with annual turnover of $1million and a good reputation in their industry.
+The debtor, Crown X Australia Pty Limited, has an annual turnover of $1million and a good reputation in their industry.

-Crown X1 Australia Pty Limited enters liquidation and our client is listed as a creditor.
+Crown X1 Australia Pty Limited enters liquidation and listed our client as a creditor.
 Since there is no proof that the debt was incurred by any specific entity, our client will likely not get paid.

-The only alternative for our client is to initiate legal proceedings against Crown X Australia Pty Limited without any real proof that they were the entity that engaged our client in the first place.
+The only alternative for our client is to initiate legal proceedings against Crown X Australia Pty Limited.
+However, our client does has any real proof that they were the entity that engaged our client in the first place.